espadrine/espadrine.github.com/blog/src/webidentity.md

 When logged in, the browser’s Log In button changes to a Log out button.

-When clicking the Log out button, the browser deletes the protocol version, KID, AUID, ID and LISK in Sync;
+When clicking the Log out button, the browser deletes the protocol version, KID, AUID and LISK in Sync;
 and no longer sends Authorization headers.

 The browser logs out and logs back in automatically every hour,